tommyettinger/SquidSetup/README.md

         you develop on.
         - LWJGL3 is almost the same as Desktop, but because it has better support for new hardware (such as high-DPI displays), it should probably be preferred.
 It also allows multiple windows and drag+drop.
       - iOS should probably not be checked if you aren't running MacOS and don't intend to later build an iOS app on a Mac.
+It needs some large dependencies to be downloaded when you first import the project.
       - Android should only be checked if you've set up your computer for Android development, and may cause some hassles even in other projects if you use Android Studio or IntelliJ IDEA.
-This has been true for more than a year, with Google and JetBrains acting out the Three Stooges using their users as a third stooge.
-To help with this, you should absolutely make sure that IDEA has "configure on demand" disabled; under settings you can search for "demand" to find it.
+Personally, I avoid creating Android modules as part of a larger project unless they only target Android, since if there's only a core and an android module, nothing will interfere.
+You should absolutely make sure that IDEA has "configure on demand" disabled; under settings you can search for "demand" to find it.
 Android Studio should always have it disabled now by default.
       - HTML is a more-involved target, with some perfectly-normal code on all other platforms acting completely different on HTML due to the tool used, Google Web Toolkit (GWT).
 It's almost always possible to work around these differences and make things like random seeds act the same on all platforms, but it takes work.
-Mostly, you need to be careful with the `long` and `int` number types.
+Mostly, you need to be careful with the `long` and `int` number types, and relates to `int` not overflowing as it would on desktop, and `long` not being visible to reflection.
+See [this small guide to GWT](GWT.md) for more.
-        - `long` is emulated by GWT, producing identical results for math with that type on HTML and desktop (it's much slower, though), but a `long` field can't be seen by reflection, making libGDX's `Json` class and squidlib-extra's Json-related classes unable to automatically save a long (it can be done manually).
-        - `int` has its own issues, since GWT will internally represent an `int` with a JavaScript `Number`, and that's effectively a `double`.
-Math with `int` is as fast as it gets on HTML, but instead of a result overflowing numerically, which all other platforms do in a standardized way (on desktop, Android, and iOS, you can rely on `Integer.MAX_VALUE + 1 == Integer.MIN_VALUE` being `true`), the value will go up to a number that can't be written in Java code as one value, will print as being larger than `Integer.MAX_VALUE` or smaller than `Integer.MIN_VALUE`, and, if it gets far enough away from 0, will lose precision, eventually being unable to represent large spans of valid integers.
-You can force a Number that has gone out-of-range back into a 32-bit value between `Integer.MIN_VALUE` and `Integer.MAX_VALUE` by using any bitwise math on it.
-The simplest thing to recommend is when a value `int over;` has potentially overflowed, to assign it `over = over | 0`, which works like overflow on desktop as long as `over` hasn't already lost precision from going too far from 0.
     - If the "Templates" tab has "SquidLib Basic" checked, then dependencies will be added for `squidlib-util` and `squidlib`.
 If that template isn't checked, no dependencies will be added beyond libGDX.
 It is recommended that you use the SquidLib Basic template